 How Quickly Do Non Stimulants Work?

-It can vary based on the medication.
-Atomexetine has been shown to take weeks to reach full effect in the treatment of ADHD 4.
-Bupropion has shown to reach a therapeutic effect in adults within one month 5.
+How quickly non-stimulants take effect can vary based on the medication.
+Atomoxetine can take weeks to reach full effect in the treatment of ADHD, while bupropion can begin working within one month.4,5

 Side Effects of Non-Stimulants for ADHD

 Serious side effects of non-stimulant medications include serotonin syndrome, especially when combined with other antidepressant or anti anxiety medication.
-Patients that have tremors, seizures, sweating, increased blood pressure, and palpitation should call 911 or go to their nearest emergency department.
-Atomexitine carries a risk of increased suicidal ideation in teens.
+Patients experiencing tremors, seizures, sweating, increased blood pressure, and palpitation should call 911 or go to their nearest emergency department.
+Atomoxetine carries a risk of increased suicidal ideation in teens.
 Patients should be monitored closely in the first month of treatment.

 Common non stimulant side effects include: